Working with Snakemake

 gff3: ftp://ftp.ensemblgenomes.org/pub/bacteria/release-37/gff3/bacteria_18_collection/staphylococcus_aureus_subsp_aureus_st398//Staphylococcus_aureus_subsp_aureus_st398.ASM958v1.37.gff3.gz

-As you can see this is very similar to what with did with sample_urls, just that we have one more nested level.
+As you can see this is very similar to what we did with samples, it’s just that we have one more nested level.
 Now to access the FTP path to the FASTA file for genome id NCTC8325 we can use config["genomes"]["NCTC8325"]["fasta"].

 Let’s now look at how to do the mapping from genome id to FASTA path in the rule get_genome_fasta.
 This is how the rule currently looks (if you have added the log section as previously described).